Documents » CTE Annual Recruitment/Nondiscrimination Notice 2022-2023

 Construction Technology (2 years, 4 credits): Construction Core & Carpentry

-Cosmetology (2 years, 4 credits): Cosmetology II & Hair Braiding Essentials
+Hair Braiding (2 years, 4 credits): Hair Braiding II & Hair Braiding Essentials

 This program prepares students to work as entrepreneurs in braiding hair or in a salon setting.
 Instruction focuses on the prep work for entering into a post-secondary cosmetology program or directly into the workforce.